howonlee/howonlee.github.io/_drafts/play.md

 Now, you can't just look at one source with regards to these things, so we should look at D. Kaplan's _The Darker Side of the "Original Affluent Society"_

-If you have no patience, here is a summary.
+If you have no patience, here is a (biased) summary of both of them at once.

 Most economists think of life as uniformly hard in the paleolithic, and starvation as a constant companion of the hunter-gatherer, because they had no wealth and no leisure.
 This is wrong, because there's two ways to become affluent: to get more material things or to want fewer material things.
 We aim to take the first path, hunter-gatherers took the second path.